microsoft/DiskANN/workflows/in_memory_index.md

 6. **-L (--Lbuild)** (default is 100): the size of search list we maintain during index building.
 Typical values are between 75 to 400.
 Larger values will take more time to build but result in indices that provide higher recall for the same search complexity.
 Ensure that value of L is at least that of R value unless you need to build indices really quickly and can somewhat compromise on quality.
 7. **--alpha** (default is 1.2): A float value between 1.0 and 1.5 which determines the diameter of the graph, which will be approximately *log n* to the base alpha.
 Typical values are between 1 to 1.5.
 1 will yield the sparsest graph, 1.5 will yield denser graphs.
 8. **T (--num_threads)** (default is to get_omp_num_procs()): number of threads used by the index build process.
 Since the code is highly parallel, the  indexing time improves almost linearly with the number of threads (subject to the cores available on the machine and DRAM bandwidth).
+9. **--build_PQ_bytes** (default is 0): Set to a positive value less than the dimensionality of the data to enable faster index build with PQ based distance comparisons.
+Defaults to using full precision vectors for distance comparisons.
+10.**--use_opq**: use the flag to use OPQ rather than PQ compression.
+OPQ is more space efficient for some high dimensional datasets, but also needs a bit more build time.

 To search the generated index, use the `tests/search_memory_index` program: